ammitra/FastSimTrackingValidation/README.md

 pip install -e Validation-Tools/
 ```

+In addition to this one time setup, each time you login, you should run `source /cvmfs/cms.cern.ch/crab3/crab.sh`.
+If you forget, an exception will be raised with a reminder to run this command before trying again.

 ## Event generation

 The primary script to run event generation workflows is `run.py`.
 The script takes several options